baskvava/react-interview-questions/README.md

                         to access data anywhere

 ## Three major Components
+- Store
-- Store: Data store in "Store" can make sure projects easier to be maintained and design
+    - Data store in "Store" can make sure projects easier to be maintained and design

+- Action
-- Action: Describe "Action type" and "Payload"
+    - Describe "Action type" and "Payload"

 ```javascript
 {